NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 END AS cancellation
 FROM runner_orders
 ````

+Below is how the runner_orders_cleaned table looks like.

 *runner_orders_cleaned table*

 ![runner_orders_cleaned](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/assets/111151666/d162d7d3-49f4-4d2b-a542-346f8c4e31eb)

-With both cleaned tables, I was then ready to dive into the questions in the case study.
+With both cleaned tables, I was then ready to dive into the questions in the case study and use these tables for some queries.
 The first part, pizza metrics, can be found [here](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/blob/main/Pizza%20Runner/A.%20Pizza%20Metrics.md).